 Total jobs are the summation of job openings due to growth and job openings due to replacement.

-Annualized results are calculated by dividing by 10, the number of years in the projection period.
+Annualized results are calculated by dividing by 11, the number of years in the projection period.
 Note: Average Annual Demand is an estimate that results from division.
-It is not the number of job vacancies in any specific year within the 10-year period.
+It is not the number of job vacancies in any specific year within the projections period.

 Jobs Due to Growth

 Jobs due to growth are created by industry employment expansion.

 The annual average number of jobs expected to be available yearly due to growth is calculated by dividing the projected employment growth by the number of years in the projection period, in this case, 11.